Adamtronsky/Karaneko-Prologue-Lore/People/Of Velkar/Finnion - The Librarian.md

 - (According to Kickstarter information of "Rabbit Route") Finnion(and Nayan) could be at [[Ninova]] according to some 'clues.'(Added due to being a non contradicted point.)

+(**REMINDER:** the following caturdays contradict each other and the game.
+Take the below lightly. )
 - **Relevant caturdays:**
 	-